armadaproject/armada/docs/usage.md

 ## Setting up armadactl

-Armadactl expects you to provide to provide several arguments that deal with connection/authentication information.
+Armadactl expects you to provide several arguments that deal with connection/authentication information.

 | Parameter    | Description                                                              | Default            |
 |--------------|--------------------------------------------------------------------------|--------------------|